freegazaorg/freegazaorg.github.io/about-us/who-we-are.md

 ### Interim Board of Directors of Free Gaza II

 Greta Berlin (France/USA), Board Secretary
 Greta Berlin is one of the founders of the Free Gaza Movement.
 She has been an advocate for justice for the Palestinians since the early 60s.
 She is the mother of two Palestinian/American children whose father was born and raised in Safad, Palestine and is a 1948 refugee.
-She has a masters degree in Theatre and a bachelor’s in English and, when she’s not working with the Palestinians, has spent the past 32 years teaching engineers and scientists how to design and deliver presentations.
+She has a masters degree in Theatre and journalism and a bachelor’s in English and theatre.
+She was on the first voyage in August, 2008 and helped run the next four voyages, all successful in entering Gaza in 2008.
+She was one of the major spokespersons for Freedom Flotilla I and has continued as the media contact for Free Gaza.
+She is the co-editor and co-author of the book, Freedom Sailors, the story of the first voyage to Gaza and how we succeeded in spite of ourselves.
+The book can be purchased through http://www.amazon.com/Freedom-Sailors-movement-succeeded-ourselves/dp/0615654894

-Audrey Bomse (UK/USA)
+Audrey Bomse (USA)
-Audrey Bombse has been an activist since her student days in the 1960s.
-She's been involved in the Civil Rights Movement, the prisoner rights movement, and the El Salvador and Palestinian solidarity movements.
-As a human rights lawyer, she worked in Israel and the OPT for much of the past 7 years, most recently as coordinator of the United Against Torture Coalition, comprised of 15 Palestinian and Israeli NGOs representing the interests of Palestinian detainees and working to prevent and combat torture.
-Audrey was a passenger on the second voyage of the Free Gaza Movement in October 2008, and has been working on legal issues involving the Israeli naval assaults on the Dignity, as well as on Gaza fisherman and their boats.
-Audrey has been an active member of the National Lawyers Guild (NLG) for 25 years, past co-chair of its Prisoners' Rights Committee and is the current co-chair of its Free Gaza Subcommittee.
+Audrey Bomse has been an activist since her student days in the 1960s.
+She’s been involved in the civil rights movement, the prisoner rights movement, and the El Salvador, Egypt and Palestinian solidarity movements.
+As a human rights lawyer, she worked in Israel and the OPT for 7 years, including as coordinator of the United Against Torture Coalition, comprised of 15 Palestinian and Israeli NGOs representing the interests of Palestinian detainees and working to prevent and combat torture.
+Audrey was a passenger on the second voyage of the Free Gaza Movement in October 2008, and has been working on legal issues involving the Israeli naval assaults on the Freedom Flotilla as well as on Gaza fisherman and their boats.
+Audrey has been an active member of the National Lawyers Guild (NLG) for 25 years, past co-chair of its Prisoners’ Rights Committee and is the current co-chair of its Palestine Subcommittee.

 Maria del Mar Fernandez (Spain) Bio to come